Luis-GameDev/Minecraft-Better-Horses-Plugin/README.md

   - Saddle & Armor
   - Color & Style
   - Custom name (if set)

+  A horse can only be despawned by it's owner.

 - 🧲 **/horse spawn**
   Spawns a horse **identical to the original** using the stored data in the saddle item.